 - Microsoft VSS communicates with applications and freezes I/O activities at a specific point in time.

 - Veeam Backup & Replication acts as a VSS requestor and triggers a VM VSS snapshot.

 - Veeam Backup & Replication triggers a VMware vSphere snapshot of the VM.

-- Microsoft VSS resumes quiesced I/O activities on the VM guest OS.
+- Microsoft VSS resumes frozen I/O activities on the VM guest OS.

 - The job session proceeds as usual.

-- If you have instructed Veeam Backup & Replication to truncate transaction logs, Veeam Backup & Replication truncates transaction logs on the VM guest OS after the backup or replica are successfully created.
+- If you have instructed Veeam Backup & Replication to truncate transaction logs, Veeam Backup & Replication truncates transaction logs on the VM guest OS after the backup or replica is successfully created.

 If you enable application-aware processing in job settings, Veeam Backup & Replication performs the following operations as a part of the backup or replication process